amindWalker/rust-decoded-book/src/part_1/essential_rust_concepts.md

-# Exploring Essential Rust Concepts
+# Exploring Essential Rust Concepts.
 Let's dive into the basics of Rust programming.

 ## Integer Types